maroacc/LSTM-padel-video-classification/README.md

 You must also have `ffmpeg` installed in order to extract the video files.

-# Saved model
+# Saved models

-The weights of the model trained by us is too big to upload to Github.
+The weights of the models trained by us is too big to upload to Github.
 If you wish to use it contact us